uccser/cs-field-guide/text/en/curriculum-guides/apcsp/guide-algorithms-introduction.md

 {panel type="teacher-note" summary="Exclusion EK 4.2.4C"}
 EXCLUSION STATEMENT (for EK 4.2.4C): Formally proving program correctness is beyond the scope of this course and the AP Exam.
 {panel end}
-- -EK 4.2.4D Different correct algorithms for the same problem can have different efficiencies.**
+- **EK 4.2.4D Different correct algorithms for the same problem can have different efficiencies.**
 - **EK 4.2.4E Sometimes, more efficient algorithms are more complex.**
 - **EK 4.2.4F Finding an efficient algorithm for a problem can help solve larger instances of the problem.**
 - EK 4.2.4G Efficiency includes both execution time and memory usage.